TaterThot1/Skeeter/README.md

 Step 1- Open {index.js} in a txt/code editor.

+Step 2- Copy your id.

+Step 3- Go to "*Your_Id*" in the code and replace it with your id.

-Step 2- Copy your bots token.
+Step 4- Copy your bots token.

-Step 3- Go to the bottom of the code and replace "*Your_Bot_Token*" with your bot token.
+Step 5- Go to the bottom of the code and replace "*Your_Bot_Token*" with your bot token.

 # Starting The Bot
 **Part 1 of 1**